Galaxy

 NGC 4414, a typical spiral galaxy in the constellation Coma Berenices, is about 55,000 light-years in diameter and approximately 60 million light-years from Earth.

-A galaxy is a system of stars, stellar remnants, interstellar gas, dust, and dark matter bound together by gravity.
-The word is derived from the Greek galaxias (γαλαξίας), literally 'milky', a reference to the Milky Way galaxy that contains the Solar System.
-Galaxies, averaging an estimated 100 million stars, range in size from dwarfs with less than a thousand stars, to the largest galaxies known – supergiants with one hundred trillion stars, each orbiting its galaxy's centre of mass.
-Most of the mass in a typical galaxy is in the form of dark matter, with only a few per cent of that mass visible in the form of stars and nebulae.
-Supermassive black holes are a common feature at the centres of galaxies.
+A galaxy is a physical system of stars, planetary systems, stellar remnants, substellar objects, interstellar gas, dust, and dark matter bound together by gravity.
+The word is derived from the Greek galaxias (γαλαξίας), meaning 'milky', a reference to the Milky Way galaxy that contains the Solar System.
+Galaxies, averaging an estimated 100 million stars, range in size from dwarfs with less than a thousand stars to the largest galaxies known—supergiants with one hundred trillion stars, each orbiting its galaxy's center of mass.
+Most of the mass in a typical galaxy is in the form of dark matter, with only a few percent of that mass visible in the form of stars and nebulae.
+Supermassive black holes are a common feature at the centers of galaxies.

-Galaxies are categorised according to their visual morphology as elliptical, spiral, or irregular.
+Galaxies are categorised according to their visual characteristics such as elliptical, spiral, or irregular.
 The Milky Way is an example of a spiral galaxy.
-It is estimated that there are between 200 billion (2e11) to 2 trillion galaxies in the observable universe.
+In addition to shape, galaxies may be notable due to special properties, such as interacting with another galaxy, producing stars at an unusual rate, or having an active galactic nucleus.
+It is estimated that there are between 200 billion (2e11) and 2 trillion galaxies in the observable universe.
 Most galaxies are 1,000 to 100,000 parsecs in diameter (approximately 3,000 to 300,000 light years) and are separated by distances in the order of millions of parsecs (or megaparsecs).
-For comparison, the Milky Way has a diameter of at least 26,800 parsecs (87,400 ly) (Note: This is the diameter measured using the D_{25} standard.
-A 2018 study suggested that there is a presence of disk stars beyond this diameter, although it is not clear how much of this influences the surface brightness profile.) and is separated from the Andromeda Galaxy, its nearest large neighbour, by just over 750,000 parsecs (2.5 million ly).
+For comparison, the Milky Way has a diameter of at least 26,800 parsecs (87,400 ly).
+(Note: This is the diameter measured using the D_{25} standard.
+A 2018 study suggested that there is a presence of disk stars beyond this diameter, although it is not clear how much of this influences the surface brightness profile.)
+Its nearest large neighbour, the Andromeda Galaxy, is just over 750,000 parsecs (2.4 million ly) away.

-The space between galaxies is filled with a tenuous gas (the intergalactic medium) with an average density of less than one atom per cubic metre.
 Most galaxies are gravitationally organised into groups, clusters and superclusters.
 The Milky Way is part of the Local Group, which it dominates along with the Andromeda Galaxy.
 The group is part of the Virgo Supercluster.
 At the largest scale, these associations are generally arranged into sheets and filaments surrounded by immense voids.
-Both the Local Group and the Virgo Supercluster are contained in a much larger cosmic structure named Laniakea.
+While there are good models describing the formation of stars from gravitational condensation of dense clouds of gas, galaxy formation is less well understood.
+The process operates on the scale of a billion years.
+Galaxies occasionally collide during their lifetime.